Sharing Stories.

 how does it work?

 Our Projects follow a simple yet impactful approach – hand a camera to a child and watch the world start to shift.
 It’s more than taking pictures.
-It’s about creating space for young people to show the world what it looks like through their eyes.
-It’s about giving them the tools and support to tell their story, their way, through their own lens.
+It is about creating space for young people to show what their world looks like through their eyes, giving them the tools and support to tell their story, their way, through their own lens.

-Now imagine: you’re a child in a small village.
-You’ve just helped bring clean water to your family, solar panels to your neighbors, medicine to an elder, built a school for you and your friends.
-And it was your story – your way of seeing the world – that made it happen.
-What would that do to your sense of self?
-What kind of fire would that light inside you?
-It’s not just about the things, but the ways.
-It’s about what happens when a young person sees their voice valued, their story heard, their community transformed by their own creativity.
+Imagine you’re a child in a small village.
+You’ve just helped bring clean water to your family, solar panels to your neighbours, medicine to an elder, built a school for you and your friends.
+It was your story, your way of seeing the world, that made it happen.
+What would that awaken inside you?
+What kind of fire would that light?
+It’s not just about what they receive, its about what they realise –

 Ngarra is more than an art project.
-More than photos or film.
-It’s a movement – a quiet revolution fueled by reciprocity, creativity, and the kind of storytelling that changes lives on both ends of the lens.
+It is more than photos or films.
+It’s a movement fuelled by creativity, reciprocity, and the kind of storytelling that changes lives on both sides of the lens.

 stories have power